 What is Petroleum Coke?

-Petroleum coke, often known as coke or petcoke, is a final carbon-rich solid substance derived from oil refining.
+Petroleum coke, often known as coke or petcoke, a final carbon-rich solid substance derived from oil refining.
 It is one of several types of cokes.
 Petcoke is a coke that comes from a final cracking process, a thermo-based chemical process that separates long-chain hydrocarbons into shorter chains in Coker units.

 Coke is the “carbonization result of high-boiling hydrocarbon fractions produced in petroleum refining,” to put it.
 Petcoke is also made from bitumen collected from Canada’s oil sands and Mexico’s Orinoco oil sands to make synthetic crude oil.